4.11 Provisions and Contingent liabilities

 Subject to Regulation 176 of the SEBI Regulations and applicable law, each CCD shall be converted into such number of Equity Shares based on the conversion price arrived as per the below formula.
 Conversion price shall be higher of the following:

 If Conversion Volume Weighted Average Price (VWAP)is higher than ' 1,650.00 per Equity Share then the aggregate face value of the CCDs proposed to be converted into Equity Shares at a discount of 16.50% to the Conversion VWAP, if lower than or equal to ' 1,650.00 per Equity Share, then the aggregate face value of the CCDs shall be converted into Equity Shares at a discount of 15.00% to the Conversion VWAP.
-For the purpose of the above, Conversion Volume Weighted Average Price (VWAP) shall be calculated as seven trading days volume weighted average price of Equity Shares of our Company traded on the NSE, preceding the first date after the end of quarter, prior to Conversion Notice or Maturity Date for compulsory conversion of the balance CCDs held; whichever is earlier; OR the Floor Price of Equity Shares being ' 1,200.51 subject to discount of upto 5%, as may be decided by the Board of Directors of a duly authorized committee of the Board.
+For the purpose of the above, Conversion Volume Weighted Average Price (VWAP) shall be calculated as seven trading days volume weighted average price of Equity Shares of the Company traded on the NSE, preceding the first date after the end of quarter, prior to Conversion Notice or Maturity Date for compulsory conversion of the balance CCDs held; whichever is earlier; OR the Floor Price of Equity Shares being ' 1,200.51 subject to discount of upto 5%, as may be decided by the Board of Directors of a duly authorized committee of the Board.

 Interest on CCDs

 Each CCD will bear interest at the rate of 7.50% per annum calculated on the face value of the CCD commencing from the date of Allotment and until the Conversion Date.
-The Interest shall be paid by our Company to the CCD holders in half yearly instalments.
+The Interest shall be paid by the Company to the CCD holders in half yearly instalments.

 In the event the CCD holder has exercised its right to convert the CCD, then any Interest accrued but unpaid shall be paid within seven working days from the Conversion Date.

-An additional interest at the rate of 2.00% per annum over and above the rate of interest of 7.50% per annum shall be applicable in case of delay in payment of interest by our Company for the delayed period.
+An additional interest at the rate of 2.00% per annum over and above the rate of interest of 7.50% per annum shall be applicable in case of delay in payment of interest by the Company for the delayed period.

 iii) The Company has not defaulted in the repayment of dues to its lenders.

 (ii) Securitisation rupee loan represents the net outstanding value (Net of Investment in Pass-through Certificates) of the proceeds received by the Company from securitisation trust in respect of loan assets transferred by the Company pursuant to Deed of Assignment.
 The Company has provided Credit enhancement to the trust by way of cash collateral and Bank guarantee.
-Also, refer Note 6.
+Also,refer Note 6.

 (iii) Loan repayable on demand is in the nature of Cash Credit and working capital demand loans from banks and is secured by way of floating charge on assets under hypothecation and other assets.